Rogel Aguilera-Mederos: 5 Fast Facts You Need to Know

 1. The Judge Said Mandatory Minimum Sentencing Laws Gave Him No Choice Over the 110-Year Sentence

-A Colorado judge A. Bruce Jones sentenced Aguilera-Mederos to 110 years in prison, which is effectively a life sentence, for the crash, which occurred when Aguilera-Mederos’s semi-truck rammed into stopped traffic in April 2019.
+Colorado judge A. Bruce Jones sentenced Aguilera-Mederos to 110 years in prison — effectively a life sentence — for the crash, which occurred when Aguilera-Mederos’s semi-truck rammed into stopped traffic on April 25, 2019.

 “I-70 crash suspect in custody.
 Rogel Lazaro Aguilera-Mederos (DOB: 11/21/95) arrested for suspicion of multiple counts of Vehicular Homicide,” wrote Lakewood police at the time.

+In October 2021 a jury found Aguilera-Mederos guilty of 27 counts, including four counts of vehicular homicide and four counts of careless driving causing death, according to The Denver Post.

-During the sentencing, the judge said that Colorado’s mandatory minimum sentencing laws forced the sentence.
-The law required him to issue consecutive sentences, according to 9News.com.
+Jones said Colorado’s mandatory minimum sentencing laws forced the lengthy sentence, requiring him to issue consecutive sentences.
+“I will state that if I had the discretion, it would not be my sentence,” the judge said, according to the outlet.

 “In all victim impact statements I read, I did not glean from them someone saying, ‘He should be in prison for the rest of his life, and he should never, ever get out,” Jones said, according to 9News.
 “Far from it.
 There was forgiveness reflected in those statements, but also a desire that he be punished and serve time in prison, and I share those sentiments.”

-Domingo Garcia, the national president of LULAC, a Latino civil rights organization, told the Denver Channel that the sentence was not just and blamed the district attorney, Alexis King, for filing so many charges.
-As a result of the number of charges filed, the consecutive terms added up to a life sentence.
+Domingo Garcia, the national president of LULAC, a Latino civil rights organization, told The Denver Channel that the sentence was not just and blamed the district attorney, Alexis King, for filing so many charges.
+As a result of the number of charges filed, the consecutive terms added up to a life sentence, Garcia said.

 “This case is so egregious,” Garcia said to the television station.
 “It boggles the mind that here we are in 2021 and that somebody who was not intoxicated, not on drugs… It’s an accident, the brakes went out.
 But here’s the Latino driver, he gets charged, convicted and given 110 years of prison on his first offense.”